 - 1. Existing Structures: In rehabilitation of existing structures, the following shall be considered: - a.
 All newly installed plumbing fixtures shall meet the current published EPA water sense standards: http://www3.epa.gov/watersense. - b.
 Plumbing fixtures, fittings water lines and shut-offs must be free from leaking.
-Waterconserving plumbing fixtures, showerheads, and faucet aerators are required.
+Water-conserving plumbing fixtures, showerheads, and faucet aerators are required.
 Toilets cannot exceed 1.28 gallon per flush.
 Low flow shower head and sink aerators are also required. - 2.
-Main Shutoff There must be a main shutoff for each dwelling unit located either in the unit or interior to the structure and accessible.
-Install hot water heaters in rooms with drains or drip pans and floor coverings that are not water sensitive with easy to use shut off valves. - 3.
-Exterior frost-proof hose bibbs are required at front and rear elevations minimum. - 4.
+Main Shutoff There must be a main shutoff for each dwelling unit located either in the unit or interior to the structure and accessible. - 3.
+All shutoffs to be labeled - 4.
+Install hot water heaters in rooms with drains or drip pans and floor coverings that are not water sensitive with easy to use shut off valves. - 5.
+Exterior frost-proof hose bibbs are required at front and rear elevations minimum. - 6.
 Pipe Insulation: - a.
 Insulate all hot and cold-water pipes for both domestic and mechanical use in uninsulated or unconditioned areas to conserve heat and minimize condensation.
 Large buildings require insulation on all domestic and mechanical hot and cold-water piping throughout the building.
 In handicapped units all exposed pipes shall be insulated with a protective insulative jacket. - b.
-Insulate interior rainwater conductors. - c.
+Insulate interior rainwater conductors.

+- c.
 For hot and cold water and mechanical pipes up to 2", insulation shall be 1" thick.
 For larger pipes, insulation shall be 1.5" thick.
-For runouts insulation thickness shall be 1/2". - 5.
-Avoid installing plumbing piping in exterior walls. - 6.
+For runouts insulation thickness shall be 1⁄2". - 7.
+Avoid installing plumbing piping in exterior walls. - 8.
 Install plumbing stacks at rear roof areas of each building.
 Consider black ABS piping at roof penetrations to better blend with roof shingles.